JNavith/tailwindcss-theme-variants/README.md

 ]
 ```

 By the way, if you're not using it yet, this is the perfect opportunity to embrace the `group` configuration option.
-Instead of manually typing out all the
+Instead of manually typing out all the TODO: I forgot to finish writing the docs here too??.

 ## The ultimate example: how I use every feature together in production
 Because I primarily made this plugin to solve my own problems (a shocking reason, I know!), I take advantage of every feature this plugin provides.
 Here's an excerpt of the Tailwind CSS config I use on my site: